 Cost of Goods Sold: "COGS" corresponds mainly to the costs of materials, conversion, storage and distribution costs and the depreciation expense of assets dedicated to production and distribution.

-COGS is presented separately for "South America" and "North America".
-In the case of the internal market, COGS is presented separately for the business segments "Wholesale" and "Retail".
+COGS is presented separately for "Brazil" and "Argentina".
+In the case of the Brazilian market, COGS is presented separately for the business segments "Wholesale" and "Retail".

 Selling expenses: Selling expenses of the Company can be divided into three major groups: